zerynth/docs/docs/reference/guide/docs/seqmap.md

 [[3], [3], [3]]
 ```

-What has happened is that `[[]]` is a one-element list containing an emptylist, so all three elements of `[[]] * 3` are references to this single emptylist.
+What has happened is that `[[]]` is a one-element list containing an empty list, so all three elements of `[[]] * 3` are references to this single empty list.
 Modifying any of the elements of `lists` modifies this single list.You can create a list of different lists this way:

 ```
 >>> lists = [[] for i in range(3)]